abdullahkhan93/BDAP/README.md

 In this project, the goal is to construct a Stan model with a suitable prior value and make predictions of the prices of houses based on the given dataset.
-Analysis of the data along with model creation, evaluation and assessment of all possibilities of models has laso been provided to go with the optimal solution.
+Analysis of the data along with model creation, evaluation and assessment of all possibilities of models has also been provided to go with the optimal solution.

 ## Dataset